 This guide will help you carry out a Phase 1 habitat survey in grassland and marsh habitats.
 There are 44 indicator species, following the guidelines set out in the JNCC Handbook.

-Phase 1 habitat survey is a standardised system of recording semi-natural vegetation and other habitats.
+Phase 1 habitat survey is a standardised system for recording vegetation.
 It provides an audit of semi-natural vegetation over large areas of countryside.
-Above all Phase 1 surveys help with the assessment of a site’s conservation importance.
-The end product of any Phase 1 survey is a map of habitats and a table of their areas.
-Also generally included are target notes highlighting features of particular conservation value.
+Above all these surveys help with the assessment of a site’s conservation importance.
+The end product is a map of habitats and a table of their areas.